Danielowo2000/Danielowo2000/README.md

         self.language_spoken = [""en_US"]

     def say_hi(self):
-        print("Thanks for dropping by, hope you find some of my work interesting.")
+        print("I sincerely appreciate your visit and sincerely hope that you discover elements of my creations that captivate your interest.")

 me = AIEngineer()